sst/guide/_chapters/setup-error-logging-in-serverless.md

 We wrap all of our Lambda functions using the error handler.

-Note that, the `handler.js` needs to be **imported before we import anything else**.
+Note that, the `handler.ts` needs to be **imported before we import anything else**.
 This is because the `debug.js` that it imports needs to initialize AWS SDK logging before it's used anywhere else.

+{%change%} Go check and make sure you have imported handler first.

 ### Commit the Code